whirvis/JRakNet/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the Politically Neutral Contributor Covenant Code of Conduct written by Trent â€œWhirvisâ€ Summerlin, version 1.0, available at https://whirvis.com/coc/pncc.html
+This Code of Conduct is adapted from the Politically Neutral Contributor Covenant Code of Conduct written by Trent "Whirvis" Summerlin, version 1.0, available at https://whirvis.com/coc/pncc.html